Nourish Knoxville’s COVID-19 Response & Resources

 - No food preparation is permitted on site.
 All prepared foods must be ready to take away to eat off-site.
 If shoppers purchase ready-to-eat food, vendors/staff will ask them to eat it at home and not in the market footprint.

 - Face coverings are essential in preventing/reducing the spread of COVID-19.
-Until further action by Nourish Knoxville, all vendors participating in a Nourish Knoxville farmers’ market are required to wear a face covering (a) within the farmers’ market footprint, and (b) within indoor restroom facilities at Nourish Knoxville farmers’ markets.
+Until further notice by Nourish Knoxville, all vendors participating in a Nourish Knoxville farmers’ market are required to wear a face covering (a) within the farmers’ market footprint, and (b) within indoor restroom facilities at Nourish Knoxville farmers’ markets.
 Face shields are permitted in addition to a cloth face covering that covers the nose and mouth.
-Face shields alone are not acceptable forms of face-covering unless the vendor has a documented medical condition.
+Face shields alone are not an acceptable form of face-covering unless the vendor has a documented medical condition that prevents the use of a cloth face covering.
 All face coverings must cover the nose and mouth of the vendor.
 Face coverings are to be worn by vendors within the farmers’ market footprint at all times except for the following:

 - Vendors may be exempted from this policy by Nourish Knoxville due to a documented medical condition.
+Nourish Knoxville will require medical documentation of the condition that prevents the use of a cloth face covering.
 Vendors with documented medical conditions will be addressed on an individual basis and will be afforded all protections and safeguards under federal and state law;

 - Nourish Knoxville will be enforcing proper face covering-etiquette, as described by the Centers for Disease Control (securely covering the nose and mouth).
 For more information, follow this link.